samuelmugisha/ttYINgpDAx5aUBwk/README_enhanced.md

 An end-to-end machine learning project that predicts whether a customer will subscribe to a term deposit.

 This project demonstrates:
-- Full ML lifecycle (EDA → Modeling → Deployment)
+- Full production-ready ML lifecycle (EDA → Modeling → Deployment)
-- Business-focused decision making
+- Business-focused decision making: Translating business problems into data solutions
 - Real-world deployment with API + UI
+- Optimize models beyond accuracy
+- Deploy ML solutions with real interfaces

 ---